|Tim Roufs||extended search|

 She dipped that water into her pail and took it to the house where we lived.
 Then she sat right there and thought.
 She said, "Maybe my mother doesn't want me to be here."

 So she thought she would go to her sister-in-law.

-I believed we stopped first with the Josh Drumbeaters who lived at the outlet of the Leech River at Federal Dam.(24) They lived alongside the high road in a log house.
-There were two places we stayed that she'd always tell about, but I could hardly remember much about that.
+I believed we stopped first with the Josh Drumbeaters who lived at the outlet of the Leech River at Federal Dam.(26) They lived alongside the high road in a log house.
+There were two places we stayed that she'd always tells about, but I could hardly remember much about that.
 I was pretty young at that time.
-She stopped at the Drumbeaters when she made it away from those older people's place, but she didn't stay there too long because the Drumbeaters didn't believe much in Christianity.
+She stopped at the Drumbeaters when she made it away from those older people's place at Leech Lake, but she didn't stay there too long because the Drumbeaters didn't believe much in Christianity.
 They believed in Indian there.
 At that time my mother believed in the Catholic Church more than anything else.